Automated Airspace Authorisations Trial

 How to Obtain an Authorisation

-The automated authorisation functionality is built into the existing planning and approval screens in the FlyFreely Office App.
+The automated authorisation functionality is built into the existing planning and approval screens in the FlyFreely Office App, and will be enabled once your application is approved by CASA.

 Remote Pilots can plan their mission as normal.
 That is, they simply draw where they intend to fly and complete all required fields as normal.